passkeydeveloper/passkeys.dev/content/en/docs/use-cases/bootstrapping/index.md

 ## Authenticating the user

-This section applies when the [relying party](/) does not yet know who is controlling the client device.
-There is no browser artifact (such as a cookie or a credential ID in local storage) available to the relying party, although for now we assume that the user has an existing account with the relying party.
+This section applies when the [Relying Party (RP)](/docs/reference/terms/#relying-party-rp) does not yet know who is controlling the client device.
+There is no browser artifact (such as a cookie or a credential ID in local storage) available to the RP, although for now we assume that the user has an existing account with the RP.

 To bootstrap an account, serve the user a sign-in page.